uksb/ghost-theme-unit-test/README.md

 ## Getting Setup
 Assuming you've already gotten Ghost set up locally and it is running your theme, here are the steps to setting up the unit test:

+1. Go to the Staff section, click on the Ghost user if you have one and click on the cog icon (top-right) and delete the Ghost user and posts
-1. Download this repo.
+2. Download this repo.
-2. Go to the labs section of your Ghost installation's settings (`http://example.com/ghost/settings/labs/`)
+3. Go to the labs section of your Ghost installation's settings (`http://example.com/ghost/settings/labs/`)
-3. Click the red 'Delete' button to clear the database of all existing content, and confirm (this gives us a clean slate)
+4. Click the red 'Delete' button to clear the database of all existing content, and confirm (this gives us a clean slate)
-4. Click 'Choose File' under Import
+5. Click 'Choose File' under Import
-5. In the resulting file picker, navigate to wherever you downloaded the repo and select the `json` file.
+6. In the resulting file picker, navigate to wherever you downloaded the repo and select the `json` file.
-6. Click the blue `Import` button.
+7. Click the blue `Import` button.

 ## Testing
 Each post or page is usually pretty self explanatory, or has instructions included.
 Have fun!